faridlab/picasso/README.md

-# Picasso
+# Picolo
-Picasso is a powerful image (micro) service.
+Picolo is a powerful image (micro) service.

-#   The Power of Picasso
+#   The Power of Picolo
 ##  Image Upload
 Securely upload images or files from any source
 ##  Cloud Storage